 Elephant ears grow well in partial shade with moist soil and look best when planted in the back of borders, in large containers or around ponds.
 Plant them outdoors after there's no more danger of frost, or start them indoors six to eight weeks before the last frost date.

-Cover elephant ear roots with 2 to 3 inches of soil and give them plenty of room to spread out.
+Cover elephant ear tubers or rhizomes with 2 to 3 inches of soil and give them plenty of room to spread out.
 Elephant ears are heavy feeders and need frequent fertilization with either a general purpose fertilizer or a plant food formulated for foliage house plants.
 Elephant ears regular watering, especially for container-grown specimens as their roots must remain moist.

 It's best to divide overgrown plants in the spring.